ibm-cloud-docs/openshift/openshift_troubleshoot_ingress.md

     ```
     {: screen}

-4. Verify that the ALB is successfully created.
+4. Verify that the ALB (version 3.11 clusters) or router for the Ingress controller (version 4.3 or later clusters) is successfully created.
+  * **Version 3.11 clusters:**
     1. Check whether an ALB exists for your cluster and that the ALB has a public IP address assigned.
       * If a public ALB is listed and is assigned an IP address, continue to the next step.
       * If no ALBs are created after several minutes, [contact us](#getting_help).